 Bosch: Paving the Way

-Bosch ebikes not only thrives on their goal to provide high-quality transportation, built to withstand bumps on the trail and time itself, but they have been on par with safety even before New York City’s new regulations.
+Bosch ebikes not only thrive on their goal of providing high-quality transportation, built to withstand bumps on the trail and time itself.
+They have been on par with safety even before New York City’s new regulations.

 Since 2021, Bosch has been building their models under UL 2849 and UL 2271 standards.
 With compliant batteries, controls and all moving parts, riding with Bosch is undoubtedly reliable.
 So much so, that other ebike brands such as Benno, Bianche, Breezer, Cannondale, Diamondback, Gazelle, Reise and Muller, Trek, Tern, Urban Arrow and Zen use their motor systems, driving their trustworthy brand to further success.